shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 To run the code files, make sure you have the ADNI dataset downloaded and modify the data paths in the `train.py` and `predict.py` if needed.
 To train your own siamese and classifier, run the `train.py`.
 This code file will train the siamese network, train the classifer, and evaluate the classifier. `train.py` will also save the siamese and classifer models into your local repository, including some training plots.
 Make sure to modify the name paths of the saved models if needed.

-Concerning reproducibility, you won't get the exact same results because of the randomness on how to make pairs of images and splitting the data.
+Concerning reproducibility, you won't get the same results because of the randomness on how to make pairs of images and splitting the data into training and testing.
+For further improvements, setting a seed to generate the pairs of images and to split the data can increase the chances of reproducibility and get a more stable testing results.

 This code was implemented and executed on rangpur with vgpu.
 It would be preferable if you execute this code(s) on a device or server that provides a GPU for accelarated training.